 Not to mention what happens in case the internet connection is lost, if the PC is shut down if the customer accidentally closes the browser or tab.
 In that case, the entire chat will be lost.
 And as chat history often isn’t saved, a customer will need to then explain his or her query all over again.
 And what happens when customers don’t have time to sit around and wait for a response.
 Or how about when your employees go home for the day?
 Not very customer friendly, is it?

 2. Mobile-first.
 Mobile-friendly

 In this day and age, explaining the importance of mobile in the life of the consumer won’t be necessary.
 That means that customer-centric support needs to be mobile-friendly.
 Live chat is not mobile-friendly.
 Web chat typically does not offer the many mobile benefits customers became accustomed to.
 For example, easy access to multimedia.
 In addition, keeping a browser open to keep track of new notifications in the chat, high-jacking the mobile phone, isn’t the most user-friendly thing to do.
-Especially considering messages via Apple Business Chat or WhatsApp will show a notification even when the screen is locked.
+Especially considering messages via Apple Messages for Business or WhatsApp will show a notification even when the screen is locked.
 Moreover, you’ll allow customers to carry on with their days while waiting for your reply.
 That immediately has a positive effect on the customer’s patience.

 3. No need to spend a fortune

 As I briefly mentioned earlier, live chat is considered a cheaper alternative to calling.
 However, that does not mean live chat is the most cost-efficient way to go.
 Data shows that webchat costs about 3 times more per interaction that customer care via messaging apps.
 Not only can you connect messaging channels at attractive rates, but you’ll also save money on FTE.
 And that’s not even touching on the improved usability for consumers, resulting in a higher NPS and ROI.